pnp/blog/content/post/sharepoint-framework-community-call-12th-of-august-2021.md

     to manage list subscriptions and notifications and then uses getListActivities to get particulars on the activity.

--   **Using OneDrive Apps folder to save user\'s preferences cross-device** -- an SPFx web part for saving user settings or preferences (i.e., dark/light theme, temporary secrets, etc.) in the OneDrive Apps folder.
+-   **Using OneDrive Apps folder to save user's preferences cross-device** -- an SPFx web part for saving user settings or preferences (i.e., dark/light theme, temporary secrets, etc.) in the OneDrive Apps folder.
 Web part calls Microsoft Graph API.